bondeje/OOPC/README.md

 <details><summary> Callable objects </summary><blockquote>

+<b> TODO: This needs to be updated to reflect MAKE_CALLABLE vs MAKE_CALLABLE_IMPLEMENTATION

 The `callable.def.h` file creates a callable object struct and associated macros that allow a user to implement an interface for another struct to be "callable".
 "Callable" here means there is a one-to-one association of the object to a function.
 In Python, this simply looks like
 ```
 class ObjToCall: